-The overall economy of the Centre Region has been growing with the exception of the recession of 2008/2009.
-Penn State, the largest employer for the township residents, continues to expand and invest in the region.
-The township is experiencing the pressure of (student and employee) housing needs as developers are expanding into the available open spaces.
+The overall economy of the Centre Region has been exceptional in the recent past.
+Penn State, the largest employer for the Township residents, continues to expand and invest in the region.
+The employment levels and wage totals are increasing.
+Jobs are opening up allowing employees to upgrade job choices.
+Demand for housing is driving housing prices up and developers are expanding into the available open spaces.
 The region has a growth boundary that limits development for several reasons, such as protecting farms and open space.
-The business environment is diversified with smaller companies replacing the large employers that once inhabited the township.
-Centre region municipalities continue to invest in parks and sporting venues, partly in an effort to attract and retain young residents and families.
+The business environment is diversified with smaller companies replacing the large employers that once inhabited the Township.
+Centre region municipalities work to invest in parks and sporting venues, in an effort to attract and retain young residents and families.

-Residential and commercial construction increased the Township's real estate taxable assessed values to \$565.3 million at March 1, 2015 from \$556.2 million at March 1, 2014 reflecting an increase of \$ 9.1 million or 1.6%.
+Residential and commercial construction increased the Township's real estate taxable assessed values to \$575.5 million at March 1, 2016 from \$565.3 million at March 1, 2015 reflecting an increase of \$10.2 million or 1.8%.

 The Township continues to experience continued population growth since 2010 according to the American Community Survey Foundation.
-With the addition of several (student) housing projects and residential development, this growth is expected to continue.
+With the addition of several housing projects and residential development, this growth is expected to continue.

-The 2015 General Fund expenditure budget includes an estimated 4.6% (\$11,122,983-\$10,637,242) increase in expenditures over the 2014 budget figures.
+The 2016 General Fund expenditure budget includes estimated 2.5% an (\$11,395,737/\$11,122,983) increase in expenditures over the 2015 budget figures.
 This includes interfund transfers from the General Fund.
 The interfund transfers are monies transferred from one fund to another.
 For individual funds and especially the General Fund, it is important to include the interfund transfers.
 Interfund transfers from the General Fund are reductions in the General Fund balance and since the General Fund provides much of the funding for the remaining governmental funds, this is a reasonable way to determine the demands on the General Fund for expenditures in the other funds.
 However, they should be removed when reporting on the aggregate.
 Including these in the aggregate fund totals would give the appearance of larger revenue and expenditures than actual.